-Establishment of forest Reform of the forestry law Independent observation plays an important role in resource management Implementation of the VPA/FLEGT the transparency of forestry operations. instruments The traceability of wood is a condition for combating illegal forest practices Environment Adoption of a framework Reform of the framework law on There is a need to adapt the law (particularly the law on environmental environmental management EIE) to the context of the major natural resources management Establishment of the Observatory infrastructure and exploitation projects - on Climate Change The void persists concerning an operational - instrument in connection with greenhouse gas reduction activities Energy and water Development plan for the The development of new dams and electrical power Electricity sector plants underscores the need to harmonize land use Mines and hydrocarbons Adoption of a mining code Need for harmonization and coherence with other Adoption of an oil code sectors, particularly concerning land use Forestry and mining forum The forestry and mining forum is a dialogue platform whose results are important for initiating coherence and harmonization Agriculture Announcement of an agricultural There are no zoning plans in any of the agro- revolution ecological zones of Cameroon Land/agrarian reform The new needs for farmland involve greater coordination for land use Land development Reforms of the legal and institutional arsenal governing State land use, property and heritage matters Land use planning Adoption of a policy act for Implementing decrees for the law.
-It is urgent to tackle the questions of coherence land use planning and and coordination in land use matters sustainable development
+• Independent observation plays an important role in Implementation of the VPA/FLEGT the transparency of forestry operations.
+The traceability of wood is a condition for combating illegal forest practices Reform of the framework law on There is a need to adapt the law (particularly the environmental management EIE) to the context of the major natural resources Establishment of the Observatory infrastructure and exploitation projects • The void persists concerning an operational 6 instrument in connection with greenhouse gas reduction activities Toursell delivered The development of new dams and electrical power plants underscores the need to harmonize land use plants anderscores the need to narmonize land use Need for harmonization and coherence with other sectors, particularly concerning land use The forestry and mining forum is a dialogue platform whose results are important for initiating coherence and harmonization Conference and narmonization Annauncement of an agricultural There are no sening plans in any of the agre There are no zoning plans in any of the agro- ecological zones of Cameroon Land/agrarian reform The new needs for farmland involve greater coordination for land use 0 0 heritage matters Implementing decrees for the law.
+It is urgent to tackle the questions of coherence and coordination in land use matters Announcement of an agricultural revolution Land/agrarian reform Reforms of the legal and institutional arsenal governing State land use, property and heritage matters